AstraZeneca/Omicsfold/README.md

   stability of the selected features as a visualisation.
 - **Feature analysis for DIABLO models** - similarly to the features for singleomics models above, multiomics models can also have feature loadings and stability exported.
-Because stability is influenced by the number of model iterations, the size of the block and the number of features being kept in each component for that block, a ranking function is offered.
 Associated correlations between features of different blocks can be exported as either a matrix and then also converted to a CSV file appropriate for importing into Cytoscape where it can form a network graph.
 - **Model predictivity** - we provide a function to plot the predictivity of a model from a confusion matrix.
 - **Utility functions** - offers a way to take long feature names being passed